saadpeter026-source/CC-CV-Portable-EV-Charging-System/README.md

 ## Abstract
 Imagine owning an electric vehicle (EV) that runs out of charge just before reaching your destination.
 In this situation, you may need to tow the vehicle to the nearest charging station or pay for a mobile EV charging service, both of which can be expensive and time-consuming.
 An emergency portable charging station stored inside the vehicle could provide enough temporary charge to safely reach the nearest charging station.

-The system consists of an external battery to represent a portable emergency charging station, an EV battery model (plant), a DC-DC buck converter (actuator), a closed-loop CC-CV charging controller, thermal models for the EV battery and buck converter, SOC and CC-CV logic using Stateflow, and a feedback system to continuously monitor and regulate the charging process.
+The system consists of an external battery to represent a portable emergency charging station, an EV battery model (plant), a DC-DC buck converter (actuator), a closed-loop CC-CV charging controller, thermal models for the EV battery and buck converter, Current termination and CC-CV logic using Stateflow, and a feedback system to continuously monitor and regulate the charging process.

 ## Project Objectives
 * Demonstrate the operation of a portable EV charging system.